 Later that night, Ike called for Stagg again.
 So: what about June 6th?
 To varying degrees all three meteorological teams supported taking the chance; each with differing and various concerns and caveats – except Krick, who was still gung-ho.
 It seemed that a high pressure was edging up from the mid-Atlantic, with just enough relief to offer a good possibility for the morning of the 6th.

 Would it be perfect?
-No. Mixed, intermittent clouds (scattered in east Normandy, thick in the west), ground fog, and breezes would surely make it rough on paratroopers and their pilots (most did miss their sticks).
+No. Mixed, intermittent clouds (scattered in east Normandy, thick in the west), ground fog, and breezes would surely make it rough on paratroopers and their pilots (most sticks did miss their DZs — drop zones).
 But the landing craft could probably get to the beaches.
 Ike considered Stagg’s and Yates’ inputs, concerns and recommendation.

 Ike considered all inputs an opinions.
 Then announced: June 6th was a GO.

 Had Stagg or Ike been more cautious and postponed yet again, the next possible dates were June 19 & 20.
 The tides, of course would cooperate, but it would be moonless.

 The Allies continued to put similar effort into weather forecasting after the successful June 6th landings.
 Air Force sorties and trans-channel crossings with supplies went on almost daily, quite dependent on their dependable forecasts.
 June soon turned stormy again.
 Yet the forecasts for June 19 were for relatively calm skies and seas.